 Due to the fund's shortfall, the local government built a new pipeline to deliver water from Lake Huron.
 While the pipeline was still under construction, the city used the Flint River as a temporary water source during a crisis.

-Last August 14, 2014, the city discovered that the water was contaminated with fecal coliform bacteria and advised the citizens to boil it before consuming it.
-The local government then increased the amount of chlorine in the water and flushed the system.
+Last August 14, 2014, the city discovered that the water was contaminated with fecal coliform bacteria and advised citizens to boil it before consumption.
+The local government then increased the chlorine level in the water and flushed the system.

 Unfortunately, Flint has issued another report stating that the water is positive for total coliform bacteria.
 E. coli and other disease-causing organisms could pollute the water if these bacteria were present.

 This increased chlorine in the water did not go well for General Motors.
-The company has stopped using the city’s water because the high levels of chlorine corrode the engine parts of its vehicles.
+The company has stopped using the city’s water because high levels of chlorine corrode its vehicles' engine parts.

-The company then decided to purchase water from the neighboring township, which has Lake Huron as the main water source.
+The company then decided to purchase water from the neighboring township, which draws its water from Lake Huron.

 At the beginning of the following year, the city announced the risk of the byproducts of the disinfectants used in the water.
-Being exposed too long to these remnants could increase the probability of a person having cancer.
+Being exposed to these remnants for too long could increase the probability of a person having cancer.

 The water was safe, but primary cautions were given to elders and children; if they consumed the city’s water, they were advised to see a doctor immediately.

 After a few months, the Detroit Free Press reported that the children had developed rashes and had suffered from mysterious illnesses.
-The community was alarmed and requested the local government to send some help and do something about the said problem.
+The community was alarmed and requested that the local government send help and address the problem.

-However, the MDEQ has released a statement ensuring the community is not alarmed.
-The TTHM levels are not lethal but still a gradual health emergency.
+However, the MDEQ has released a statement to reassure the community that it is not alarmed.
+The TTHM levels are not lethal, but still a gradual health emergency.

 On February 26, 2015, Lee-Anne Walters, a resident of Flint, reported to the EPA that water coming out of their tap had dark sediment.
-She has also theorized that this water could cause her four children to be sick.
+She has also theorized that this water could make her four children sick.

-After some lab tests, the EPA has confirmed that the water from the Walters residence does contain dangerous levels of lead with an approximation of 104 parts per billion; this level is seven times greater than the standard lead limit of the EPA, which is 15 parts per billion.
-These results from the test confirmed that water is the reason why most of them get sick.
+After lab tests, the EPA has confirmed that the water from the Walters residence contains dangerous levels of lead —approximately 104 parts per billion —seven times the EPA standard limit of 15 parts per billion.
+These test results confirmed that water is the reason most of them get sick.

-Experts have said that lead contamination of the water was caused by the rusting pipes used to deliver water to each outlet and the improper plumbing built by the government.
+Experts have said that lead contamination of the water was caused by the rusting pipes used to deliver water to each outlet and by the government's improper plumbing.
 Although the officials said they regularly cleaned and checked the pipes, the results contradicted their statements.

 For a few more months, the problem remained unresolved.
 The level of contamination in the water increased, and the number of casualties with illnesses and diseases also multiplied.
-Due to this, the city was declared in a state of emergency.
+As a result, the city was declared a state of emergency.

-The citizens were irritated by the actions they attained from their local government.
-They have been confronting the elected officials regarding the faults in their city’s water, only to be told that their water was fine repeatedly.
+The citizens were irritated by their local government's actions.
+They have been confronting elected officials about faults in their city’s water supply, only to be repeatedly told that their water is fine.

-The people then sought help from public attorneys in filing a case against the officials regarding their unaccommodating efforts and how they had tried to help the people and didn’t prioritize the health risks caused by the water.
+The people then sought help from public attorneys to file a case against the officials for their unaccommodating efforts and for trying to help the people, but not prioritizing the health risks posed by the water.

 Although the people's outcries lasted a few more months, their prayers were answered.
 The officials who had been governing during those dark times were voted out, and new, trustworthy leaders were elected.